spraakbanken/svt-crawler/README.md

 Follow the instructions given by the command line interface.

+The crawling process will stop automatically when encountering too many articles that have been downloaded already.

 **Note:** Due to caching issues in the SVT API it may happen that not all articles are downloaded on the first attempt.

-## Todo

-- [ ] Add "date collected" attribute to json when downloading an article.
+The XML conversion step will not override any files created previously unless this is specified with the `--override` option.